-- A completed application form online at http://www.abainternational.org/constituents/chapters/chapter-application.aspx. - The signatures of at least 10 current ABAI members who support the formation of the chapter, all of whom must have at least a master's degree and live in the area to be served by the chapter (if any signatory does not live in the area to be served, a justification must be made as to why that person should be included as a signatory). - A copy of the most recent issue of the chapter's publication (if applicable). - A copy of the chapter bylaws.
-A bylaws template is included in this handbook in Appendix C and here: https://www.abainternational.org/media/97762/abai_affiliated_chapter_bylaws_template_2015.docx.
+- A completed online application form. - The signatures of at least 10 current ABAI members who support the formation of the chapter, all of whom must have at least a master's degree and live in the area to be served by the chapter (if any signatory does not live in the area to be served, a justification must be made as to why that person should be included as a signatory). - A copy of the most recent issue of the chapter's publication (if applicable). - A copy of the chapter bylaws.

 Note: The bylaws template must be adhered to closely.
 Failure to take into consideration language in the bylaws template may lead to rejection of the affiliated chapter application, and an explanation should be provided if the proposed bylaws deviate from the template.
-Send application materials to mail@abainternational.org.
-An application checklist may be found here: https://www.abainternational.org/media/97755/chapter_application_checklist.pdf.
+Review the application checklist and send materials to mail@abainternational.org.
 Application Submission Dates Applications for affiliated chapter status are reviewed twice each year by the ABAI Affiliated Chapters Board and the Executive Council.
 Those received by April 1 will be reviewed at the May meeting.
 Applications for review at the fall council meeting should be received by September 1.
-APPENDIX C: ABAI AFFILIATED CHAPTER BYLAWS TEMPLATE [THIS TEMPLATE MUST BE ADHERED TO CLOSELY.
+APPENDIX B: ABAI AFFILIATED CHAPTER BYLAWS TEMPLATE [THIS TEMPLATE MUST BE ADHERED TO CLOSELY.
 FAILURE TO TAKE INTO CONSIDERATION LANGUAGE IN THE BYLAWS TEMPLATE MAY LEAD TO REJECTION OF THE AFFILIATED CHAPTER APPLICATION; AN EXPLANATION SHOULD BE PROVIDED IF THE PROPOSED BYLAWS DEVIATE FROM THE TEMPLATE.]
 Bylaws of the [XXX Association for Behavior Analysis] (Insert full name of the chapter.)
 Article I-Name The name of this organization shall be the [XXX Association for Behavior Analysis].
 [XXX ABA] is a not-forprofit membership organization whose purpose is to promote the specific interests of its members, within the scope of these bylaws.
 Article II-Purpose The [XXX Association for Behavior Analysis] was created with the mission to XXX [Insert the mission or purpose for which the chapter was formed, explicitly encompassing all aspects of and domains within behavior analysis-research, practice, etc.].
 Specifically, the organization shall: - (a) Serve as a scientific and professional reference and networking group for its members. - (b) Disseminate information to promote its mission to a wider audience. - (c) Organize an annual business meeting to provide a forum for discussion of the affairs of the chapter.
 Article III-Membership 1.
 Categories of Membership Membership is open to all persons interested in or actively engaged in behavior analysis.
 [Membership must include all types of behavior analysts and not be limited to, for instance, practitioners or researchers.]
 Membership shall be in one of three classes: Full Member: Any individual holding a graduate degree in a discipline directly related to or involving behavior analysis and whose professional commitment includes teaching, research, and/or practice in behavior analysis may apply for membership in this category.
 Full members may vote on membership decisions of the chapter.
 Affiliate Member: Any member evidencing interest in the discipline of behavior analysis, but lacking graduate-level formal training therein, may apply for this class of membership.
 Student Member: Any individual pursuing formal training in the discipline of behavior analysis but not yet gainfully employed therein on at least a half-time basis may apply for membership in this category.
 Such application must be accompanied by documentation certifying the applicant's student status.
 Membership is by the calendar year.